Hosweay/roll20_macros/scriptcards/trigger_traps/README.md

 Stacking trigger traps is not supported.
 Not saying it definitely will not work but it there may be unexpected results.
 If you have a real use case for needing stacked trigger trap tokens, please open a Github issue describing the use case and what you are looking to accomplish.

+Trigger token locations that do not snap to a grid square and are instead floating partially covering squares is not supported.
+See [Issue #20](https://github.com/Hosweay/roll20_macros/issues/20)

 ## Utility Script

 In addition to the trigger, there is also another ScriptCard to help manage triggers.
 The Trigger Manager utility will spawn a new trigger token, activate existing triggers, and edit and save trigger trap configuration variables.